greg-js/arch-wiki-md-repo/wiki/_content/english/PC Engines.md

 ### Setup preperations

-*   You need a serial (RS-232) connection to the apu to controll it.
+*   You need a serial (RS-232) connection to the apu to control it.
 *   Add your user to uucp
 *   Install picocom or something similar, see [Working with the serial console#Making Connections](/index.php/Working_with_the_serial_console#Making_Connections "Working with the serial console")
 *   Download and verify the [arch-dualboot.iso](https://www.archlinux.org/download/)